till-tietz/pledge_rdd/README.md

 Please consult `sessionInfo.txt` for R + package version requirements.

-## Note of Caution / A Plea for Forgiveness
+## Note of Caution

-Is this analysis 100% solid?
-Absolutely not!!!
-Could it benefit from further work and careful revision?
-100%!!!
-This is really just a first stab at adding some causal identification to the pledge fulfillment literature and also just meant to be a bit of fun.
+This is really just a first stab at adding some causal identification to the pledge fulfillment literature (and also just meant to be a bit of fun).
+The analysis could definitely benefit from revision and extension (something I may find the time to do eventually).
+Also please excuse the poor documentation and code quality in `scripts/prepare_data.R`.

 ## Data Sources